1965 FA Cup final: Post-match

 Liverpool manager Bill Shankly was asked after the match whether Leeds United had failed during the season: "Failed?
 Second in the championship.
 Cup finalists.
 Ninety per cent of managers would pray for 'failures' like that."
 Leeds manager Don Revie was disappointed to lose, but praised his players' efforts in defeat: "There's no doubt about it, the better side won, but, at least the lads played their guts out for me.
-He admitted it was disappointing to finish second in both the League and FA Cup: "It's a bit disappointing to finish second in both Cup and League, but we have had a wonderful first season back in Division One, and I am very pleased with the team."
+He added: "It's a bit disappointing to finish second in both Cup and League, but we have had a wonderful first season back in Division One, and I am very pleased with the team."
 Captain Collins echoed his manager's sentiments: "We have had a great season, but lost both honours.
 We shall be having a go again next season."

 The Liverpool team were welcomed back to the city by approximately half a million people, as the open-top bus drove through the city to the town hall.
 Three days after the final, Liverpool faced Italian team Inter Milan in the first leg of the semi-finals of the European Cup.
 Before the match kicked off, Byrne and Gordon Milne paraded the FA Cup around the stadium.
 Liverpool won the match 3–1, but they did not perform as well in the second leg at the San Siro, as they lost 3–0 to exit the competition 4–3 on aggregate.